Quality homes. Hands-on support.

 What do I need to do if I have a maintenance issue or an appliance that has stopped working properly?

-If you have a maintenance issue please put in a request via our maintenance form on our website.
+If you have a maintenance issue please put your request in via Tapi above.
 Once submitted, you will receive an email and your property manager will be notified.
 If the issue needs immediate attention please can call the office on 03 487 8351.

 Please ensure you check all common causes before lodging a maintenance request as sometimes it can be as simple as a blown fuse, a blocked sink from rice/fat etc., or an error reading on the dishwasher is due to the filters not being cleaned regularly.